kubernetes-sigs/azuredisk-csi-driver/docs/enhancements/feat-add-ability-to-tune-azuredisk-performance-parameters.md

 ## Proposal

-Azure Disk CSI driver will read two extra flags from the storageclass, perftuningmode and perfProfile.
+Azure Disk CSI driver will read one extra parameter from the storageclass, `perfProfile`.

-- *perftuningmode*: Can be set to `Auto` or `None`.
-In `Auto` mode, CSI driver will automatically calculate the optimal configuration for the disk.
-Users will be able to control some characterstics of the optimization by selecting different `perfprofile`.
-The driver defaults to `None`, which means no optimization is done.
+- *perfprofile*: Users will be able to select a certain performance profile for their device to match their workload needs.
+In the beginning we will expose `Default` profile which sets the disks for balanaced IO and throughput workloads.
+If users want to keep this feature disabled they can skip adding `perfProfile` parameter in the storage class or set `perfProfile` to `None`.
+If `perfProfile` is set to an unknown value, it will result in CreateVolume failure.
 Please read the limitations to fully understand the options available today.
-- *perfprofile*: Users will be able to select a certain performance profile for their device to match their workload needs.
-For ex: we will expose different profile options to let users configure the disks for balanced IO, high throughput or high IOPS etc. Please read the limitations to fully understand the options available today.

-### Tuning Mode And Profile
+### Perf Profile

 ```yaml
 apiVersion: storage.k8s.io/v1